apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 * Who are the project's primary stakeholders?
 * What levels of expertise might our users have?
 * What information might our stakeholders need to access?
+* How might users be able to adjust the dashboard to meet their individual needs?

 ### Constraints